 PETE Mission and Goal

-Mission: The Physical Education Teacher Education Program (PETE) is dedicated to preparing leaders in physical education.
-The PETE program meets this mission by preparing highly qualified teachers dedicated to the improvement of health and wellness in the community, state, and nation.
+The Physical Education Teacher Education Program (PETE) is dedicated to preparing leaders in physical education.
+The PETE program meets this mission by preparing highly qualified teachers dedicated to the improvement of health and wellness in the community, state and nation.
 The PETE program is devoted to excellence in learning, leadership, stewardship and the effective communication of ideas.

-Goal: To produce PETE candidates that will demonstrate the ability to understand and apply pedagogical and professional content knowledge, skills, and dispositions, and document their effect on P-12 student learning.
+To produce PETE candidates that will demonstrate the ability to understand and apply pedagogical and professional content knowledge, skills, and dispositions, and document their effect on P-12 student learning.

 Accreditation Details & Goals

 The SDSU PETE program is fully accredited by the Society of Health And Physical Educators of America (SHAPE America) and the National Council for the Accreditation of Teacher Education (CAEP), therefore ensuring a comprehensive vision of what a physical education teacher should know and be able to do upon teacher licensure.
-The PETE program has garnered national accreditation recognition by SHAPE American and CAEP through 2027.
+The PETE program has garnered national accreditation recognition by SHAPE America and CAEP through 2027.

 Student Learning Outcomes